mayan-edms/Mayan-EDMS/docs/topics/development.rst

 Source file package
 ~~~~~~~~~~~~~~~~~~~

-This is the sequence of step I use to produce an installable package:
+This is the sequence of step used to produce an installable package:

 1. Make sure there are no lingering packages from previous attempts::